Te Puea Hērangi: Later life

 In the last few years of her life, Te Puea fell out with many of the Māori and Pākehā friends who had worked with her for most of her adult life.
 She became increasingly demanding and unreasonable when she did not get her way.
 Te Puea died at her home after a long illness.
 During her lifetime, she had raised the profile of the King Movement, especially outside of Waikato, and had helped raise the standard of living of Waikato to that of other Māori.

 In December 1947, Te Puea became a member of a trust that administered a Māori land reserve in Māngere Bridge, Auckland.
 The land had been settled in the 19th century by her Ngāti Mahuta relatives, including Pōtatau Te Wherowhero, prior to his becoming the first Māori King, and Kati Takiwaru.
 Confiscated prior to the invasion of the Waikato, a section of the land was returned by the Native Land Court to Ngāti Mahuta individuals, including Te Puea's mother, Tiahuia, in 1890.
 Before her death, Te Puea expressed a wish for a marae to be built at the site, and in 1965 the Te Puea Memorial Marae was opened, named after her to acknowledge her contributions to the people of Aotearoa.

+Legacy

 In 1998, Te Puea was posthumously inducted into the New Zealand Business Hall of Fame.

+Composer Robert Wiremu wrote Te Kai a Te Rangatira which set to music speeches by Māori leaders including Te Puea Hērangi.'
+Written for baritone and chamber ensemble it was commissioned for the IO Festival Kaitaia.